oriadam/hagigim/README.md

 + Make sure there are not other tools except one inline
 + Save and copy the code
 + On the management panel find "AddThis Inline Code" and paste the code

+**Adding an audio MP3 file that will be added to the page**
++ Go to the Google Drive folder and upload an MP3 or OGG file that has the exact same name as the DOCX file.
+For example "127.docx" and "127.ogg"

+**Adding footnotes***
++ Edit the file with Google Docs, go to Insert>Footnote